 On to the show.
 This year's DMB shows included The Preservation Hall Jazz Band, Moon Taxi, and Margo Price.
 And as the sun set, the Big Dipper could be seen sitting perfectly above the stage.

 Three nights and 63 Dave Matthews Band songs.
 Perfect weather.
 Perfect crowd.
 The experience was worth traveling thousands of miles.
 Seeing families, couples, friends, all gather to enjoy music under the stars and create memories seems to be the goal of shows at The Gorge.
+The drive back to Seattle via Route 2 was just as stunning and breathtaking as driving on Route 90 through Snoqualmie Pass.
+Slow, the desert scene shifted back to evergreens.
+But there was still one more music adventure to take in Seatttle.

 Easy Street Records in West Seattle is probably most famous for the Mother Love Bone Mural (re-painted a few years ago by Jeff Ament).
 You can go there for food and to shop for some great music.
 They also host many live events.
 And if you're in the neighborhood, I suggest you take a drive to Alki Beach.
 Totally not expecting this gorgeous beach oasis.
 BUT so worth visiting.